 You can (and many users do) write their own filters or MVC controllers to provide interoperability with authentication systems that are not based on Spring Security.
 For example, you might be using Container-Managed Authentication which makes the current user available from a ThreadLocal or JNDI location.
 Or you might work for a company that has a legacy proprietary authentication system, which is a corporate "standard" over which you have little control.
 In situations like this it's quite easy to get Spring Security to work, and still provide authorization capabilities.
 All you need to do is write a filter (or equivalent) that reads the third-party user information from a location, build a Spring Security-specific Authentication object, and put it into the SecurityContextHolder.
 In this case you also need to think about things which are normally taken care of automatically by the built-in authentication infrastructure.
-For example, you write the response to the client footnote:[It isn't possible to create a session once the response has been committed.
+For example, you might need to pre-emptively create an HTTP session to cache the context between requests, before you write the response to the client footnote: [It isn't possible to create a session once the response has been committed.